 Clean finishing a round neckline with a facing creates a more elevated, tailored look.
 Facings are a great addition to styles constructed of medium to heavy weight fabrics that are difficult to finish with top-stitched binding.
 Facings are usually considered a higher quality addition used for styles that are less casual.
 If you are in the process of learning how to sew, attaching a facing to a round neckline is one of the first sewing techniques you should learn.
-Once you understand the process needed to achieve a smooth, clean-finished neckline you can apply the same steps to attach armhole, sleeve cuff and center front facings.
-Applying a facing will also teach you techniques like clipping the seam allowance for tension release, stay-stitching and under-stitching, which are equally important in the sewing process.
+Once you understand the process needed to achieve a smooth, clean-finished neckline, you can apply a similar method to attach armhole, sleeve cuff and center front facings.
+Applying a facing will also teach you important techniques like clipping the seam allowance for tension release, stay-stitching and under-stitching, which are equally important in the sewing process.

 You can learn how to draft a round neckline facing pattern from scratch using your garment's sewing pattern.
 Learn the step by step process on last week's blog: How To Make A Sewing Pattern For a Round Neckline Facing.

 Cutting Out The Neckline Facing Patterns

 In this tutorial, our sewing patterns are drafted to be cut on fold.

 1. Fold the fabric parallel to the selvage edge such that the face of the fabric is on the inside of the fold.
 When cutting on fold, you should always pin and cut your patterns on the wrong side of the fabric.

 2. Align the cut-on-fold line of your Front sewing pattern (Center Front) to the fabric's fold.
 Pin the pattern in place at the seam allowance through both layers of fabric.

 Here's a quick reminder on how to correctly pin and cut a sewing pattern.

 3. Repeat this step with the back facing, aligning the Center Back fold line to the fabric's fold and pinning through both layers of fabric.

 4. Cut out the facings carefully around all curved edges.